-Associate Professor Richard Ferrero is a microbiologist by training.
-He is currently a Senior Research Fellow of the National Health and Medical Research Council (NHMRC) and holds the positions of Senior Scientist and Head of the Gastrointestinal Infection and Inflammation Research Group in the Centre for Innate Immunity and Infectious Diseases.
+Acting Centre Head for the Centre for Innate Immunity and Infectious Diseases, Professor Richard Ferrero is a microbiologist by training.
+He is currently the Research Group Head of the Gastrointestinal Infection and Inflammation Research Group in the Centre for Innate Immunity and Infectious Diseases.